algobulls/algobulls_help_site/docs/member/strategy-card.md

 ## 1. Introduction

 A strategy card has all the information you need about a strategy before you begin Algo trading.
-To know about the strategy, select a marketplace, search for the strategy you would like to use and click execute to add it to your <a href="https://help.algobulls.com/member/my-portfolio.html">My Portfolio</a> page.
+To know about the strategy, select a marketplace, search for the strategy you would like to use and click execute to add it to your [My Portfolio](https://help.algobulls.com/member/my-portfolio.html) page.

 ![StrategyCard](imgs/sc1.png)